Frequently Asked Questions

 The paralegal profession has grown tremendously since its introduction in the 1960’s.
 The volume of legal activity and litigation continues to increase even when the economy slows down.

-The Department of Labor, Bureau of Labor Statistics, forecasts a faster-than-average growth rate of 17 percent through 2022.
-The Bureau found that:
+The Department of Labor, Bureau of Labor Statistics, forecasts a faster-than-average growth rate of 14 percent through 2031, much faster than the average growth for all occupations.

 As law firms try to increase the efficiency of legal services and lower their expenses, they are expected to hire more paralegals and legal assistants.
 Some law firms are rethinking their project staffing and rebuilding their support staff by hiring paralegals, who may be given some of the administrative tasks previously assigned to legal secretaries.